Contents

 Index Funds and Taxes

 When you are investing in any kind of stock, including many index funds, it is important to remember that you have to pay taxes on the earnings that you receive from these investments.
-In some cases it may be considered income, in others you may be charged a capital gains tax.
-Whether the index is an ETF or mutual fund doesn’t have a lot of bearing on how you claim them on your taxes.
+In some cases, it may be considered income, in others, you may be charged a capital gains tax.
+Whether the index is an ETF or a mutual fund doesn’t have a lot of bearing on how you claim them on your taxes.

 That being said, it can be confusing to involve your investments in your taxes.
 The CRA determines what kind of tax you pay on your earnings based on if it is considered business income or not.
 If investments are a full-time income for you and you are considered to be self-employed, then what is affected is when you pay income tax.
 The date for self-employed taxes is June 15 instead of April 30.